 In accordance with Company policy, we invest our cash reserves in high-grade, highly liquid securities, which include auction rate securities.
-As of March 31, 2008, we held \$2.5 million of principal invested in auction rate securities (ARS), all of which have AAA credit ratings.
+As of June 30, 2008, we held \$2.3 million of principal invested in auction rate securities (ARS), all of which have AAA credit ratings.
 The auction rate securities held by us are securities with nominal maturities for which the interest rates are reset through a Dutch auction each month.
 These auctions historically have provided a liquid market for these securities.
 Our investments in ARS represent interests in collateralized debt obligations supported by pools of corporate and preferred securities and student loans.
-With the liquidity issues experienced in global credit and capital markets, the ARS held by us at March 31, 2008 have experienced multiple failed auctions as the amount of securities submitted for sale has exceeded the amount of purchase orders.
+With the liquidity issues experienced in global credit and capital markets, the ARS held by us at June 30, 2008 have experienced multiple failed auctions as the amount of securities submitted for sale has exceeded the amount of purchase orders.
 In light of the failed auctions, our ARS cannot be liquidated until there is a successful auction.
 In the event that the current credit markets worsen, we may not be able to recover the full value of our investments in these auction rate securities.
-We believe that our liquid cash and investments of \$23.9 million are adequate to fund our current operations even if we lose access to these securities for an extended period of time.
-However, should our operations require additional working capital in the future, this lack of liquidity, if incurred, could have a material adverse effect on our operating results and financial condition.
+We continue to monitor the market for auction rate securities and consider its impact, if any, on the fair value of our investments.
+If current market conditions deteriorate further, we may be required to record additional losses.
+We believe that our liquid cash and investments of \$24.6 million are adequate to fund our current operations even if we lose access to these securities for an extended period of time.
+However, should our operations require additional working capital in the future, this lack of liquidity, if it continues, could have a material adverse effect on our operating results and financial condition.

-We have incurred significant and recurring operating losses since our inception in 1985 and we may incur such losses and increased operating expenses in the near term.
+We have incurred significant and recurring operating losses since our inception in 1985 and we may incur additional losses and increased operating expenses in the near term.

-We have incurred significant cumulative net losses since our inception in November 1985 and may incur such losses and increased operating expenses in the near term as we, among other things, expand our DIS business, increase marketing, sales and distribution of our current products, and conduct research and development to develop next-generation products and to enhance our existing products.
-As a result of these activities, we may not be able to maintain profitability.
+We have incurred significant cumulative net losses since our inception in November 1985 and may incur additional losses and increased operating expenses in the near term as we, among other things, expand our DIS business, increase marketing, sales and distribution of our current products, and conduct research and development to develop next-generation products and to enhance our existing products.
+As a result of these activities, we may not be able to achieve profitability.
 If our revenue grows more slowly than anticipated, or if our operating expenses exceed our expectations, our ability to achieve our development and expansion goals would be adversely affected.